-- Terms already defined as malignant processes e.g., all carcinomata "in situ" - Risk factors either leading to precancerous lesions or associated with a higher incidence of a malignant process - Cell markers and hormones or proteins that can be used as predictors of malignancy - Terms referring to abnormal biopsy results (e.g., PT Biopsy colon abnormal) because they are non-specific and did not yield significant data on testing
+- Terms already defined as malignant processes e.g., all carcinomata "in situ" - Risk factors either leading to precancerous lesions or associated with a higher incidence of a malignant process - Cell markers and hormones or proteins that can be used as predictors of malignancy - Terms referring to abnormal biopsy results because they are non-specific and did not yield significant data on testing

-NOTE: Terms for abnormal biopsy results are excluded from SMQ Premalignant disorders (SMQ).
+NOTE: Terms for abnormal biopsy results are excluded from Premalignant disorders (SMQ).
 After retrieving data with SMQ Premalignant disorders (SMQ) or any of its sub-SMQs, the user may refer to Malignancies (SMQ) to identify "biopsy abnormal" terms if additional data retrieval is deemed necessary.